Stitch Fix has confidentially filed for an IPO

 Most recently, Recode reported that Stitch Fix’s filing could be imminent, and in May Reuters reported that the startup tapped banks for it initial public offering.
 The company’s COO also left ahead of the IPO, according to that Recode report.
 TechCrunch can now confirm that the company has filed confidentially.

-Stitch Fix’s next steps will be to publicly release the information, and then after a 15-day “road show” pitch the company to bankers ahead of its public debut.Featured Image: Stitch Fix
+Stitch Fix’s next steps will be to publicly release the information, and 15 days later begin the “road show,” where it will pitch the company to bankers ahead of its public debut.Featured Image: Stitch Fix

 0